Norwescon is more than just a convention: it is a community. As such, we all have a duty to protect each other and keep our community safe.

 What do you accept as proof of vaccination?

 We will accept your original vaccination record card, official electronic documentation (digital file or QR code as generated by the WA Verify system), or a clear, legible photo of your original vaccination record card.

 For our out-of-state (or out-of-country) members: We are using the SMART Health Card Verifier app to check QR codes for digital records.
 We have tested and verified QR codes from Colorado and British Columbia.
 As long as your local system ties into the SMART verification system, your QR code should work fine (but we hesitate to make an unqualified guarantee; make your packing decisions accordingly).

 How serious are you about this mask thing?

-COVID-19 vaccines are an important tool to help stop the pandemic, but they don’t mean we can stop taking all precautionary measures.
+COVID-19 vaccines are an important tool to help stop the pandemic, but we are requiring masks as an additional precaution.
 Properly worn masks covering nose and mouth are required for all convention members and guests in all convention spaces, except when actively eating or drinking.
-Failure to comply is a Code of Conduct violation and may result in your badge being revoked.
+Failure to comply will be considered a Code of Conduct violation and may result in your badge being revoked.

 How are you handling the 1,000 person cap?

 The 1,000 person cap is simply being tracked by how many memberships we have sold (including staff, and with some set aside for guests, pros, and performers).
 There is no lottery or any other methodology.
 If you already have a membership, you’re good!
 If you don’t have a membership, contact registration and ask to be placed on our wait list.